People

 Research

-My doctoral project is 'Slavery and the Households of Sixth-Century Gaul'.
-For this, I am investigating the lives and visibility of slaves represented in the works of Gregory of Tours; the sexual use and abuse of the enslaved; the relationship of slavery with hospitality and literacy; and other related issues.
+My doctoral project is 'Slavery in the Households of Sixth-Century Gaul'.
+For this, I am researching the lives of slaves as depicted in the works of Gregory of Tours and other contemporary sources; the moral economy of the Merovingian household; the relationship of slavery with hospitality and the written word; the sexual use and abuse of the enslaved; and other related issues.

 I am a team member of the DoSSE project, which brings together scholars of the Frankish, Byzantine, Islamic, Syriac, and Jewish worlds to compare how different late antique communities maintained the Roman legacy of domestic slavery and reshaped attitudes towards the sexual exploitation of slaves.
 My colleagues and I have blogged about our research on the DoSSE website.
 Our work is funded by the European Research Council (grant agreement no. 101001429).

 I have published on the theory and historiography of slavery.
 My publications have also discussed sources from early medieval Britain and Ireland as well as Merovingian and Carolingian Francia.
-Beyond the focus of my PhD research, I have particular interests in early medieval mobility, banditry, and depictions of strange phenomena.
+Beyond the focus of my PhD research, I have particular interests in early medieval banditry and depictions of strange phenomena.

 Publications